-Workers in specialist DFV services include support workers, managers, administration officers, case workers, receptionists, project officers, counsellors, psychologists, communications officers, advocates, child carers, researchers, lawyers, art therapists, accountants, property managers and tenancy support workers.
-Domestic and family violence workers are among the nation's most essential workers in terms of saving and rebuilding the lives of women and children, and yet they are also among the most precariously under-valued-and there are not enough of them.
+It is estimated that there are currently only around 9000 workers in the DFV specialist services workforce across Australia1.
+Domestic and family violence workers are among the nation's most essential workers in terms of saving and rebuilding the lives of women and children, and yet they are also among the most precariously undervalued-and there are not enough of them.
 This is further compounded because, while the work can be very rewarding, it can also carry unique risks, such as physical risk from perpetrators and the emotional risk of trauma or re-traumatisation (many women workers are themselves victim-survivors).

 Specialist staff in this sector have to understand trauma and address the multiple and complex needs of victim-survivors and assist clients navigate complex systems such as child protection, police, courts, immigration and income support.
-While many staff have tertiary and other qualifications, much of the specialist work they have to learn on-the-job as there is very little in the way of specialist education to meet these essential workforce requirements1.
-Meanwhile the demand for specialist training from WESNET on areas like technology facilitated abuse and working with survivors using technology, continues to grow.
-There is good basic-level training from agencies such as DV-Alert and eSafety, however more advanced training for specialists women's services needs to be developed by specialists in the sector.
+While many staff have tertiary and other qualifications, much of the specialist work they have to learn on-the-job as there is very little in the way of specialist education to meet these essential workforce requirements2.
+Meanwhile the demand for specialist training from Wesnet on areas like technology facilitated abuse and working with survivors using technology, continues to grow.
+There is good basic-level training from agencies such as DV-Alert and eSafety, however more advanced training for specialist women's services needs to be developed by specialists in the sector.

-WESNET is appreciative that the new National Plan to End Violence Against Women and Children recognises the central role of specialist workers.
+Wesnet is appreciative that the National Plan to End Violence Against Women and Children recognises the central role of specialist workers.
 This is welcome but, to be successful, must be supported by a standalone national workforce strategy and national infrastructure.
 The Plan raises, again and again, the need for standards, quality assurance and best practice guidelines, but does not offer solutions in terms of how these can be managed nationally, nor how it will not add to the administrative burden when combined with the multiple and inconsistent quality standards currently in place across most jurisdictions.
-Wesnet data shows that 84% of our members have funding that is contingent on meeting State-based quality standards, and yet these are generic and, in our view, not sufficient for evidence-based practice when working in the specialist domestic and family violence sector.
+Pay-setting arrangements should not be a proxy for quality or work value standards.
+Wesnet members considered the administrative burden of sourcing and managing multiple funding sources, quality standards and pay-setting arrangements as among their most pressing concerns.

-We have a world class government funded research organisation, ANROWS, producing the evidence base, but very little capacity in the sector to turn this into practice.
+There are currently significant opportunities that could be leveraged with improved workforce capacity.
+For example, we have a world class government funded research organisation, ANROWS, producing the evidence base, but very little capacity in the sector to turn this into practice.

-There needs to be a national workforce strategy - along with a funded peak body - to ensure cohesive and co-ordinated approaches to building workforce capacity and capability.
-Recognised national standards, accreditation and quality assurance mechanisms need to be developed to properly articulate - and modulate - the level of professionalism within the sector and to assist in fair and adequate wage-setting processes.
+We need a national workforce strategy, alongside a funded peak body, to ensure cohesive and co-ordinated approaches to building workforce capacity and capability.
+Recognised national standards, accreditation and quality assurance mechanisms need to be developed to properly articulate and modulate the level of professionalism within the sector and to assist in fair and adequate wage-setting processes.
+Such a strategy could also help to address the significant challenges in attracting and retaining staff across the sector, particularly in regional and remote areas.